Treat yo self without breaking yo self

 There are levels to this Carnival thing.
 Top-tier celebrating happens at balls, where you gather with your krewe and party all night long.
 Lots of drinking, lots and lots of drinking, in formal wear, adorned with those flashy beads that you’ll never see again.
 But how do you fit buying an outfit, alcohol, food… a whole BALL, into your budget?

 First, you should decide what kind of ball you want to attend.
 If you’re ballin’ on a budget, smaller-to-medium krewe balls might be the move.

 The Krewe of Pygmalion’s festival, which immediately follows its parade on Saturday, Feb.
-23, is held at the Sugar Mill, a considerably smaller venue than the Superdome or Convention Center.
+23, is held at Generations Hall, a considerably smaller venue than the Superdome or Convention Center.
 The festival’s dress code is CASUAL, which means you won’t have to fork over extra bucks on a tux or gown.
 This year, performers include The Ying Yang Twins, Luci Martin, The Boogie Wonder Band and the Molly Ringwalds.

 Another option for a smaller ball is to attend one for a marching group instead of a krewe.
 This year, tickets for the Pussyfooters Blush Ball start at $40, and the 610 Stompers host an annual debutante ball at Mardi Gras World.

 If you really want to live up to the “go big or go home” mentality, all of the larger krewes hold coronation balls throughout the season.
 Be prepared to put some money into it if you’re going this route, though.
 Tickets for the most popular balls run upwards of $100 per person, and you’ll still have to bring your own liquor, eat beforehand, or pitch in with your table to get catering.